Fath-Ali Khan Daghestani: Biography

 Daghestani was appointed as grand vizier in ca. 1716, thus succeeding the Zanganeh nobleman Shahqoli Khan Zanganeh, whom Daghestani was the son-in-law of.
 In 1719, rebellious Sunni Lezgins overran Shirvan and killed the governor of the province, and thereafter attacked Georgia, which resulted in the eruption of a set of episodes that ultimately ended in the downfall and dismissal of Daghestani in the year after.

-At this time, Shah Sultan Husayn had recently restored the sepahsalar (commander-in-chief) Hosaynqoli Khan (Vakhtang VI) as vali ("viceroy") of Kartli and sent him back to Georgia with the task of suppressing the Lezgian rebellion.
+At this time, Shah Sultan Husayn had recently restored the sepahsalar (commander-in-chief) Vakhtang VI (Hosaynqoli Khan) as wali ("viceroy") of Kartli and sent him back to Georgia with the task of suppressing the Lezgian rebellion.
 At the same time, several enemies of Daghestani were planning to have him removed from power, allegedly because he was a Sunnite.
 The people behind the scheme were the molla-bashi (chief theologian) Mohammad-Hosayn Tabrizi, and the hakim-bashi (chief physician) Rahim Khan, who presented the shah a fake letter as proof that Daghestani had been conspiring with a Kurdish chieftain to have him murdered.

 They also cautioned the shah that Daghestani's daughter was married to Hosaynqoli Khan's half-brother Rostam Khan, the qollar-aghasi ("chief of the ghulams"), and implied that a triumphant Hosaynqoli Khan was a bigger threat to Iran than the rebellious Lezgians.
 They thus managed to convince the shah to order Vakhtang to abort his campaign against the Lezgians.
 Furthermore, they also convinced the shah to have Daghestani executed.

 On 8 December 1720, the qurchi-bashi ("head of the royal bodyguard"), Mohammadqoli Khan, who was himself a member of the conspiracy against Daghestani, was ordered to execute the latter.
 He did, however, have him tortured instead, in order to obtain his riches, for which he was famous for.
 Daghestani was eventually blinded, whilst his relative Lotf-Ali Khan was seized and jailed.
 Shah Sultan Husayn allegedly later regretted his approach on Daghestani—nonetheless, he deemed it incautious to permit him to stay in Tehran, and had him sent to Shiraz, where he died in imprisonment at an unknown date.